halaxa/json-machine/README.md

 Parsing a json array instead of a json object follows the same logic.
 The key in a foreach will be a numeric index of an item.

-If you prefered JSON Machine to return objects instead of arrays, use `new ExtJsonDecoder()` as decoder which by default decodes objects - same as `json_decode`
+If you prefer JSON Machine to return objects instead of arrays, use `new ExtJsonDecoder()` as decoder which by default decodes objects - same as `json_decode`
 ```php
 <?php